 Understanding the Numbers Behind the Scenes

 Let’s get into the mechanics.
-Plus, the cost of merchandise sold is calculated by taking the total amount spent on inventory and subtracting the value of the inventory at the end of the period.
+The cost of merchandise sold is calculated by taking the total amount spent on inventory and subtracting the value of the inventory at the end of the period.
 But here’s where it gets tricky.
 The value of your inventory isn’t just the purchase price—it’s also affected by things like markup, discounts, taxes, and even the cost of storage.

-To give you an idea, if you bought a product for $100 and sold it for $120, the profit is $20.
+Take this: if you bought a product for $100 and sold it for $120, the profit is $20.
 But if you had to store it for a month and it depreciated to $80, that affects your overall cost.
 So, the number you see on your books isn’t just a simple number—it’s a reflection of all the steps involved in getting that product to the customer.

 Understanding this helps you see where your money is going and where you might be overspending.
 It’s a reminder that every dollar you spend on inventory has a story behind it.